inivekin/abosa/abosa.typ

 a lower order tae what's planned, fae love hae killed me when you formed an when I breathed by it's demand.
-It's that one thing I've left tae do
+There's but one thing I've left tae do,
-I've prophecy tae self-fulfil
-my cursed belief wiheld frae you, tae die by what I love, or kill.
+I've prophecy tae self-fulfil, my cursed belief wiheld frae you, tae die by what I love, or kill.
 You know I'm nae the killing sort,